Call Me by Your Name (film): Post-production

-Fasano collaborated with Guadagnino during the post-production.
-They had worked together for 25 years since Guadagnino's debut feature The Protagonists (1999).
-Fasano described working with Guadagnino as "atypical [and] very demanding, but it's a great experience."
+Fasano collaborated with Guadagnino during post-production.
+They had worked together since Guadagnino's debut feature, The Protagonists (1999).
+Fasano called working with Guadagnino "atypical [and] very demanding, but it's a great experience."
 Post-production took only a month, between June and July—the fastest they had ever edited.
-Fasano cited the films of Bernardo Bertolucci and the "fast and unexplained" storytelling in Pialat's À nos amours as inspiration.
+Fasano cited Bernardo Bertolucci's films and the "fast and unexplained" storytelling in Pialat's À nos amours as inspiration.

-Their first cut of the film ran three hours and 20 minutes long.
-Fasano described it as his favorite saying it made him "lose [him]self in the story and the images."
+The film's first cut was three hours and 20 minutes.
+Fasano called it his favorite, saying it made him "lose [him]self in the story and the images".
 The final cut lasts two hours and 10 minutes with a shooting ratio of 25:1.

 Several notable changes were made, or almost made, near the end of post-production.
-The monologue sequence with Elio's father once had piano playing beneath it.
-The scene where the two protagonists bike to a courtyard almost failed to make the final cut after one of the producers said it was inconsequential.
-Hammer revealed that some scenes were digitally altered to fix wardrobe malfunctions caused by his short shorts.
+The monologue sequence with Elio's father once had piano music beneath it.
+The scene in which Elio and Oliver bike to a courtyard almost failed to make the final cut after one of the producers said it was inconsequential.
+Hammer said that some scenes were digitally altered to fix wardrobe malfunctions caused by his short shorts.
 Guadagnino has discussed several scenes that did not make the final cut.
-There was a "well-acted" scene where Elio and Oliver were "teasing one another" under a lime tree, which the director felt was "too precious".
+There was a "well-acted" scene where Elio and Oliver were "teasing one another" under a lime tree that Guadagnino felt was "too precious".
 A scene where Elio's parents make love in the bedroom while Elio and Oliver are kissing under the moonlight in the garden was also cut.
-The latter scene was shown at a screening in Castiglioncello in June 2018, which also included a deleted scene of Elio inviting Oliver to tour the village.
+The latter scene was shown at a June 2018 screening in Castiglioncello, which also included a deleted scene of Elio inviting Oliver to tour the village.